Jobless benefits undercut businesses as Democrats’ ‘automatic stabilizers’ keep people at home

 A February working paper from the National Bureau of Economic Research found that the end of the $600-per-week boost in federal unemployment benefits last summer didn’t necessarily have a substantial impact on employment.

-“Overall, the weight of evidence seems to suggest that the unprecedentedly generous UI benefit levels during the Covid crisis did not have any substantial negative effect on jobs,” wrote Arindrajit Dube, an economics professor at the University of Massachusetts Amherst.
+“Overall, the weight of evidence seems to suggest that the unprecedentedly generous UI benefit levels during the COVID crisis did not have any substantial negative effect on jobs,” wrote Arindrajit Dube, an economics professor at the University of Massachusetts Amherst.

-Mr. Motta, though, said he’s seen firsthand the unintended consequences of perpetual federal assistance.
+Mr. Motta, though, said he has seen firsthand the unintended consequences of perpetual federal assistance.

-He said a friend of his interviewed someone on the same day the potential employee received a $1,400 stimulus check.
-The potential employee then canceled the interview and asked if he could come back in 30 days.
+He said a friend of his was scheduled to interview someone on the same day the potential employee received a $1,400 stimulus check.
+The potential employee canceled the interview and asked whether he could come back in 30 days.

-“We see that constantly happening where the federal government, in initiating these policies where they’re giving out stimulus check[s], giving out free money, additional unemployment, is keeping people from entering the entry-level jobs because they can make more money at home than they can in these entry-level jobs,” Mr. Motta said.
+“We see that constantly happening: where the federal government, in initiating these policies where they’re giving out stimulus check[s], giving out free money, additional unemployment, is keeping people from entering the entry-level jobs because they can make more money at home than they can in these entry-level jobs,” Mr. Motta said.
 “So the policies are hurting the small businesses in that manner.”

 Sign up for Daily Newsletters